maoritsu/soursensor/README.md

 sudo adduser bob sudo
 ```

-Enable i2c and add new user to th `i2c` group:
+Enable i2c, add the new user to the `i2c` group and restart:

 ```
 sudo raspi-config
 sudo usermod -a -G i2c bob
+sudo shutdown -r now
 ```

 Install necessary packages and libraries for git and python: